My favorite Photo & Video store!

-5 steps to create precise keywords for tagging your pictures
+5 steps to create precise keywords for your digital pictures

 Once you get started with Digital Asset Management (DAM) software you will quickly run into another management issue: your keywords.
 I believe any DAM software user will eventually ask himself the question: how am I supposed to create my keywords?
 Reading various internet sources on the subject I usually run into two kinds of advice: some say you should just start adding keywords to your images while others say you should be careful and think through your keywords before creating them.
 Even though it seems that most advice falls in the first category, I happen to fall into the second category.
 I do believe that you should be careful when you create keywords primarily because if you create too many, then you will have to manage your keywords as well pretty soon…as if managing your pictures is not enough headache. :)